eddmann/eddmann.github.io/_posts/2021/2021-02-19-advent-of-code-2015-day-24-it-hangs-in-the-balance.md

 ## Alternative Solution

-The solution above provides a _belt n' braces_ approach to handling the provided package weight input.
+The solution above provides a _belt and braces_ approach to handling the provided package weight input.
-It considers all possible combinations based on a given group sizing, and that the remaining packages can be grouped up correctly.
+It considers all possible combinations based on a given group size while ensuring that the remaining packages can also be grouped correctly.
-However, experimenting with the input brought me to an additional solution that returns the correct answers, but without the need for this additional validation.
+However, through experimentation with the input, I discovered an additional solution that returns the correct answers without needing this additional validation.

-Based on the input supplied we do not need to consider the above concerns and can instead simply return the first grouping that we see.
+Based on the provided input, we do not need to consider the above concerns and can instead return the first grouping we encounter.
-This returns the correct answer for both parts; but as this takes advantage of the provided input (as opposed to handling any arbitrary input) I do not feel this is a desired solution.
+This approach yields the correct answer for both parts.
+However, since it takes advantage of the specific input (rather than handling any arbitrary input), I do not believe it is a desirable solution.

 ```typescript
 const idealFirstGroupQE = (